 Special Halloween Treats at Mickey’s Not So Scary Halloween Party

 When you attend Mickey’s Not So Scary Halloween, you can’t miss all of the fun MNSSHP food.
-Some of the best MNSSHP treats in prior years included:
+Some of the best MNSSHP treats include:

 - The Sweet Almond Corn Cake at Pecos Bill at and the Worms & Dirt Funnel Cake at Sleepy Hollow are two Halloween party treats that we wish we tried and didn’t have time for!

-You can find the full list of Mickey Halloween Party treats from last year here.
+You can find the full list of 2023 Mickey Halloween Party treats here.
 There are also many other Disney World food offerings that are available outside of the party.
-Additionally, there’s a MNSSHP dessert party that’s available for additional purchase and can be booked 60 days from your party date.
+Additionally, there’s a Mickey’s Not So Scary Fireworks dessert party that’s available for additional purchase and can be booked 60 days from your party date.

 If you’d like a table service dining reservation during MNSSHP, Be Our Guest, Cinderella’s Royal Table and The Plaza are open during the Halloween and Christmas parties at Disney World.
 If you’d like to eat at another sit-down restaurant or quick service option, be sure to eat before 6pm.
 Most quick service restaurants turn into Trick-or-Treat stations during the party.